ARTICLE I – NAME

 Section 3: Notification of Meetings.
 Notification of all meetings is the responsibility of the Secretary, and such notification should be given to the membership at least one (1) month before the date of the meeting.

 Section 5: Quorum.
 A Quorum for the transaction of business at the Annual Business Meeting shall be Twenty percent (20%) of the paid members.
+In the absence of a quorum an electronic ballot will be sent to all members.
 Any proposition submitted to the members of the Association for vote, by the Board, except for the election of Officers, shall be declared carried if a majority of the members of the Association actually voting, vote in the affirmative.

 Section 6: Procedures.
 A Parliamentarian shall be appointed by the President for each annual business meeting and for special business meetings.
 The Parliamentarian shall advise the President on the procedures for conducting these meetings.
 When not in conflict with these Bylaws, the latest edition of Robert’s Rule of Order (Newly Revised) shall govern deliberations.